regenerativeag/regenerativeag.github.io/docs/more.md

 We welcome practitioners from other fields (e.g. teachers, students, artists and creators, landscapers, writers, entrepreneurs, speakers, ...) who regenerate land or support regeneration through their work.

-> TODO: at least one pic in this doc

 ## Bottom-up

-We are peers.
-Our group is democratic.
+We are peers; we are democratic.
 Our admins gather input from the community before moving forward on major decisions.
 As the community grows and is interested, we will host elections for admins and whichever other staff roles we the community deem fit.

 Our group respects differing perspectives.
 We recognize that it's possible we could be wrong&mdash;all of us are fallible.
 We seek growth through listening to others' experiences and perspectives, even when they contradict our own.
 We honor all regenerative practices including conservation tillage, regenerative grazing, Korean Natural Farming, No-Dig, agroforestry, and much more.

+Our group most closely resembles a cooperative, and we intend to form a legally recognized _co-op_ when it makes sense to do so.

+## Volunteer Roles

-## Contributors
+### Contributors

 We're all members, and we all contribute to our community.
 [Here's some ways we contribute to our community](community-guide/contribute.md).

-## Staff Roles

 ### Moderators
 Moderators are those who have a special role in keeping our community on-topic and safe for all people.
 Moderators have permissions to delete messages, kick members, and ban members.